-- Call is limited to a maximum of every fourth night. - It is the responsibility of the surgery clerk to contact the resident or attending on call to discuss expectations for the call. - Surgery clerks should attend all educational seminars the next day. - For overnight call, surgery clerks should be excused from duty after appropriate hand over of patients has been accomplished (no later than noon). - For call that ends at 23:00, surgery clerks are expected to attend normal clinical duties for the entire day following their call. - Surgery clerks will not be on call the night before an examination.
+- Call is limited to a maximum of every fourth night aggregated over 6 weeks.
+Students may be on call more frequently. (e.g., over the weekend). - It is the responsibility of the surgery clerk to contact the resident or attending on call to discuss expectations for the call. - Surgery clerks should attend all educational seminars the next day. - For overnight call, surgery clerks should be excused from duty after rounding the next morning once appropriate hand over of patients has been accomplished, but no later than 9:00am. - For call that ends at 23:00, surgery clerks are expected to attend normal clinical duties for the entire day following their call. - Surgery clerks will not be on call the night before an examination.

-Surgery clerks are excused from their clinical duties to attend scheduled teaching sessions (academic half day and morning teaching seminars, etc.), but are responsible for informing their team members ahead of time when they will be away at teaching sessions.
+Surgery clerks are excused from their clinical duties to attend scheduled teaching sessions (Selected Topics in Medicine sessions, morning teaching seminars, etc.), but are responsible for informing their team members ahead of time when they will be away at teaching sessions.
 Surgery clerks should sign out to another team member so that they will not be disturbed during their teaching sessions.